PASTAplus/content-x/templates/about/edi-policy.md

 2. your given name, and
 3. your surname.

-#### ORCID
+#### ORCiD

-The information released about you from ORCID includes:
+The information released about you from ORCiD includes:

-1. your fully qualified ORCID identifier,
+1. your fully qualified ORCiD identifier,
 2. your given name, and
 3. your surname.